 - Free association is a status that is international and not domestic, defined by an agreement approved by federal law but not the federal constitution itself.
 The features of free association must conform to a bilateral government-to-government foreign relations model.

 - Because free association is a sovereign-to-sovereign alliance, the Constitution of the U.S. is not the supreme law of the land in the free associated state (FAS).
 Rather, the FAS is sovereign and its own constitution is the supreme law of the land.

 - The Constitution of the U.S. and federal law do not apply directly by their own force in a free associated state, and any U.S. activities in the FAS are governed by the association agreement and international diplomatic conventions.

 - Each party must be sovereign under its respective constitution so that it can function as a fully independent nation if free association is terminated by either party acting unilaterally.

 - While provisions can be made for an orderly transition, the end result of termination is independence.
 If termination required mutual consent, that would mean each party would have a veto power over the sovereign independence of the other party.
-That would mean the association is not free, and would remain colonial because the metropolitan power would have the ability to deny independence to the FAS.
+That would mean the association is not free.

 - Free association is defined as separate sovereignty, nationality and citizenship.
 U.S. nationality and citizenship currently conferred by federal statute would be ended under free association.
-Currently, U.S. nationality and citizenship is conferred in the territory by federal statute, not by operation or direct application of the 14th Amendment, so its conferral is a domestic law policy that will end when separate sovereignty begins for the FAS.
+Currently, U.S. nationality and citizenship is conferred in the territory by federal statute.
+It will end when separate sovereignty begins for the FAS.

 - The U.S. tolerates dual nationality, but does not create or institutionalize it.
 So dual nationality will not be a feature of an agreement defining FAS status.